SKAREZ/VALORANT-LanguageChanger/README.md

 - ### 💬 Q: The script is working, but my VALORANT had no changes on texts language or even crashed!
   ➡ R: **If the script was working, but VALORANT had no changes or crashed at the start, you need to watch theses things:**
-  #### Verifiy while launching the script, that your VALORANT installation game path is correct! *(By default it's this path: "X:/Riot Games/VALORANT/live"), and don't forget to put the correct letter of your hard-drive where the VALORANT installation path is.*
+  #### Verifiy while launching the script, that your Riot Games Softwares installation game path is correct! *(By default it's this path: "X:/Riot Games"), and don't forget to put the correct letter of your hard-drive where the Riot Games Softwares installation path is.*
   #### Be carefull to have your game up to date before injecting the language files, and also having your Riot Client opened!
   #### Or last option, the script is obsolete, and to know if it's the script, you can go here to check the script update status: **https://bit.ly/3bnV4DH** or **https://bit.ly/3xNxK9R**